Probably you feel like running away from it all.

 The challenges are enormous, especially in the first years.
 However, you can be an active or a passive business owner.

 Active business owners – They are involved in the day-to-day operations and could be doing anything, from managing to working side by side with employees.

 My father is one of those who has been actively involved with his business for more than 15 years because of the high risk of putting someone else in charge.

 Is he out of the rat race because just because he’s a business owner?
 No!
 He has some freedom, but he is still helping on the front line, doing paper works, managing employees, etc. This inevitably causes him stress now and then.

 Now, if he sold his business and could live comfortably with the passive income as a result, then yes!

 Passive business owners – The more automated and systematized your business is, the more freedom you have.

-It ‘s hard to have a 100% automated business.
-Usually, the passive business owner will have more time to keep an eye on strategies instead of operations.
+It’s hard to have a 100% automated business.
+Usually, the passive business owner will have more time to monitor strategies instead of operations.

 So, why sell a business?
 Well, you might even earn a lot of money, but if you need to be actively involved, then this situation doesn’t fit into the concept of financial freedom.

 Nevertheless, owning and scaling up a business could be an attractive and rewarding route to financial freedom.